tweag/cooked-validators/README.md

 contracts, `cooked-validators` is probably not for you.
 The library is geared specifically towards testing and auditing (already existing) on-chain code.

-You are free to copy, modify, and distribute `cooked-validators` inder the terms of the MIT license.
+You are free to copy, modify, and distribute `cooked-validators` under the terms of the MIT license.
 We provide `cooked-validators` as a research prototype under active development, and it comes _as is_ with no guarantees whatsoever.
 Check the [license](LICENSE) for details.